spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 The trade-off of using a pseudoterminal is that there is a slight increase in overhead as we are adding an additional processing layer in between our application and the underlying REPL program.
 However, with all the benefits mentioned, this approach fits our use case.

 # 4 Collaboration with Multiple Users
-Now that we have built our REPL on the back-end, we need a way to synchronize the input and output of a session across collaborating users.
-This synchronization needs to occur for both the REPL and text editor components of the front-end.
+Now that we have built our REPL on the back end, we need a way to synchronize the input and output of a session across collaborating users.
+This synchronization needs to occur for both the REPL and text editor components of the front end.

 We'll first handle the REPL synchronization, for which there are two main components: the current line of REPL input and the result of code evaluation as output.While it is possible to utilize external libraries to manage the synchronization of REPL inputs and outputs for us, we chose to build this feature ourselves from scratch.
 Our reasoning is so that we can:
 - easily add new features that are not supported from the library, such as handling output overflow during an infinite loop